ohpyupi/skeleton.react/README.md

 # React Skeleton
-This skeleton is designed to provide devs to set up a React app with GraphQL easily and quickly
+This skeleton is designed to provide devs with a template to set up a React app with GraphQL easily and quickly

 [https://react-skeleton-demo.herokuapp.com/](https://react-skeleton-demo.herokuapp.com/)